Figure skating jumps: Flip

 The ISU defines a flip jump as "a toe jump that takes off from a back inside edge and lands on the back outside edge of the opposite foot".
 It is executed with assistance from the toe of the free foot.
 In competition, the base value of a single flip is 0.50; the base value of a double flip is 1.80; the base value of a triple flip is 5.30; the base value of a quadruple flip is 11.00; and the base value of a quintuple flip is 14.00.

 Lutz

 The ISU defines the Lutz jump as "a toe-pick assisted jump with an entrance from a back outside edge and landing on the back outside edge of the opposite foot".
 It is the second-most difficult jump in figure skating and "probably the second-most famous jump after the Axel".
-It is named after figure skater Alois Lutz from Vienna, Austria, who first performed it in 1913.
+It is named after figure skater Alois Lutz from Vienna, Austria, who is said to have first performed it in 1913, though historian Matthias Hampe did not find contemporary sources that referenced the jump before the 1920s, after Lutz's death.
 In competition, the base value of a single Lutz is 0.60; the base value of a double Lutz is 2.10; the base value of a triple Lutz is 5.90; the base value of a quadruple Lutz is 11.50; and the value of a quintuple Lutz is 14.00.
 A "cheated" Lutz jump without an outside edge is commonly called a "flutz".